This is our guide on Microsoft 365 backups in 2021.

 - A solution to solve your data backup needs

-So if you want to gain more insight about backing up Microsoft 365, you’ve come to the right place.
+So if you want to gain more insight about Microsoft 365 backups and Office 365 backups, you’ve come to the right place.

 Let’s get started.